 Dry eyes may be due to inadequate tear production (aqueous tear-deficient dry eyes).
 With this type of dry eyes, the tear gland (lacrimal gland) does not produce enough tears to keep the entire conjunctiva and cornea covered by a complete layer of tears.
-(See figure Structures That Protect the Eye Structures That Protect the Eye Keratoconjunctivitis sicca is dryness of the conjunctiva (the membrane that lines the eyelids and covers the white of the eye) and cornea (the clear layer in front of the iris and pupil).
-Too... read more .)
+(See figure Structures That Protect the Eye Structures That Protect the Eye The orbit, eyelashes, eyelids, conjunctiva, and lacrimal glands help protect the eyes.
+The bony structures of the orbit (the bony cavity that contains the eyeball and its muscles, nerves, and... read more .)
 This is the most common type among postmenopausal women.
 Dry eyes are common in Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
 White blood cells can infiltrate... read more .
 Rarely, aqueous tear-deficient dry eyes may be a symptom of diseases such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more or systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus).
 Certain drugs may contribute to aqueous tear-deficient dry eyes.
 These include diuretics, anticholinergics, antidepressants, beta-blockers, and decongestants.

 Dry eyes may also be due to an abnormality of tear composition that results in rapid evaporation of the tears (evaporative dry eyes).
 Although the tear gland produces a sufficient amount of tears, the rate of evaporation is so rapid that the entire surface of the eye cannot be kept covered with a complete layer of tears during certain activities or in certain environments.
 Isotretinoin and antiandrogens (drugs that inhibit male hormones) are just some of the drugs that can contribute to this type of dry eye.